geoom/css-garden/README.md

-# css-garden
+# CSS garden

-A new style for css garden
+A demonstration of what can be accomplished through CSS-based design